Tummy Tuck » para español

 Plastic Surgery Services of Fredericksburg’s tummy tuck patients are people at different stages in life who wish for a flat belly.
 Some of our patients are those who have undergone significant weight loss and are now left with the remnants of a previous belly.
 These patients have lost weight, and want to contour the shape around the abdomen, and may opt for additional procedures to deal with other parts of their body.
 Others are women who want to regain their figures after childbearing.
 This group makes up the majority of our tummy tuck patients because during pregnancy, the abdominal muscles become weakened or separated leaving a less than desirable appearance.
 A tummy tuck can correct this issue.

-Whatever your reasons, the experienced, board certified plastic surgeons at Plastic Surgery of Fredericksburg can help you look better, and feel confident about your appearance.
+Whatever your reasons, our experienced Board certified plastic surgeons, Dr. Heppe & Dr. Bautista, and Board Eligible plastic surgeon, Dr. Aflaki can help you look better, and feel confident about your appearance.

 What to Expect at Your Tummy Tuck Consultation

 Tummy tuck surgery is a big decision, and should be treated like one.
 That’s why your Plastic Surgery Services of Fredericksburg surgeon will consult with you personally on your initial visit.

 While at our Fredericksburg office, you will receive a thorough medical examination and explain why you want a tummy tuck.
 If you are a suitable candidate, your surgeon, and our professional staff will help you decide the tummy tuck procedure most suited to your desired goals.